 Stay: With so much to do between the two resorts, why not stay the night?
 Families will adore the spacious, kid-friendly rooms at The Kartrite, while couples and friends will enjoy the happening vibes at Resorts World Catskills.

 Play: Livingston Manor has fast garnered a reputation as the Brooklyn of the Catskills, and for good reason.
 With an abundance of Instagrammable storefronts scattered around Main Street, this town is a shoppable delight.
-Lovers of home goods will want to pop into Long Weekend, while fashionistas will adore Concrete + Water.
-For knickknacks and gifts, pretty much everyone will fall head over heels at Homestedt and DROOZ and Company.
+Find your next treasure at Jitterbug with records, art, and kid’s games, or Life Repurposed—a trove of thrifted finds.
+For knickknacks and gifts, pretty much everyone will fall head over heels at DROOZ and Company.
 And the curated bookshop, One Grand, will leave you wanting to browse the shelves for hours.

-Stay: If you fall in love with the Catskills town, turn your day trip into a weekend away with an overnight at either The DeBruce or The Arnold House.
-The DeBruce, which was named one of the best new hotels in the world by Condé Nast Traveler, tempts with its rustic and elegant setting.
-Over at The Arnold House, guests can choose between 10 different types of rooms, all of which feel cozy, fresh, and welcoming.
+Stay: If you fall in love with the Catskills town, turn your day trip into a weekend away with an overnight at The Arnold House.
+Here, guests can choose between 16 different types of rooms, all of which feel cozy, fresh, and welcoming.